ardamavi/3D-Medical-Segmentation-GAN/README.md

 #### This project created under `Koç University Summer Research Program`

 ### !
-Project, README Documentation and Article are under construction!
+Project and Documentations are under construction!

 # Contents:
 [For Users](#for-users)